niellun/FastCarPlay/README.md

 Increasing FPS above Source-FPS will cause app to run UI loop with less delays and do more event polling.
 This can increase responsivenes of the system, but also will make X11 to use more resources.

-## Next plans
+### Progress and plans
+Done
-- Implement direct buffer transfer from video decoder to renderer (should reduce amount of memory copies and CPU load)
+- ✓ Implement direct buffer transfer from video decoder to renderer (should reduce amount of memory copies and CPU load)
-- Control audio buffers better (now system use 3 decoding threads but in reality only 2 required)
+- ✓ Control audio buffers better (now system use 3 decoding threads but in reality only 2 required)
-- Reduce music volume when there is navigation messages
+- ✓ Reduce music volume when there is navigation messages
-- Add abilities to run script on device connect and device disconnect
+- ✓ Add abilities to run script on device connect and device disconnect
+- ✓ Add encrypted USB communication option with magic code 0x55bb55bb for new firmware
+- ✓ Improve touch responsiveness
+- ✓ Protocol debugging option

+Next
+- Add microphone support (Calls, Siri)
+- Support Android Auto (message me if you have idea how it suppose to work with this dongle)

-# Acknowledgement
+## Acknowledgement
 The project is inspired and based on great work done by other developers:
 - ![pycarplay by electric-monk](https://github.com/electric-monk/pycarplay)
 - ![carplay-receiver by harrylepotter](https://github.com/harrylepotter/carplay-receiver)